 - Where relevant, to tackle lifestyle risk factors.
 This means to:

-If CKD becomes severe you may need treatment to combat various problems caused by the poor kidney function.
+If chronic kidney disease becomes severe you may need treatment to combat various problems caused by the poor kidney function.
 For example:

 - Anaemia may develop which may need treatment with iron or erythropoietin - a hormone normally made by the kidneys.